aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to PS via C++" h2="Parse JSON to PS within C++ applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can parse JSON to PS within your C++ applications in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can export JSON to PDF.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cppp/), you can convert PDF to PS.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily parse JSON to PS within their C++ applications.
+This suite of APIs provides two simple steps to achieve this goal.

+The first step is to use Aspose.Cells for C++ to export JSON to PDF.
+This API provides a wide range of features that allow developers to manipulate and convert spreadsheets in various formats.
+It also enables developers to export JSON data to PDF format with ease.

+The second step is to use Aspose.Words for C++ to convert PDF to PS.
+This API provides a wide range of features that allow developers to manipulate and convert documents in various formats.
+It also enables developers to convert PDF documents to PS format with ease.

+Overall, Aspose.Total for C++ is a great suite of APIs that makes it easy for developers to parse JSON to PS within their C++ applications.
+It provides two simple steps to achieve this goal, which makes it a great choice for developers who need to quickly and easily convert JSON to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}